🧱 argil.io

 Three coding agent archetypes: The Eager One ships 40 files for a login button, The Careful One is still reading before changing anything, The Creative One disappears into a CSS rabbit holeSame request.
 Three completely different coworkers.

 Peter Steinberger, creator of the open-source agent OpenClaw, described it on the Lex Fridman podcast as a "sycophantic Opus, very friendly."
 Its progress indicators use verbs like "sparkling," "simmering," "discombobulating," and "zesting."
-It celebrates with emoji storms of green checkmarks and rocket ships, even when the tests are failing.
+It celebrates with emoji storms of green checkmarks and rocket ships.
+Even when the tests are failing.

 Where Claude jumps in and iterates, Codex reads.
 It studies your codebase methodically before making a single change.
 Steinberger: "Codex is far, FAR more careful and reads many more files in your repo before deciding what to do.
 It pushes back harder when you make a silly request."